Helperbird/website/src/pages/help/how-to-use-a-reading-guide-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use a Reading guide on any website
+title: How to use a Reading guide ruler on any website
-description: Learn how to use a Reading guide on any website, pdf or app.
+description: Learn how to use a Reading guide ruler on a website or pdf with the Helperbird browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,